Types of Barcodes: Choosing the Right Barcode

-PDF417 codes are 2D barcodes are used in applications that require the storage of huge amounts of data, such as photographs, fingerprints, signatures, text, numbers, and graphics.
+PDF417 codes are used for applications that require the storage of huge amounts of data, such as photographs, fingerprints and signatures.
 They can hold over 1.1 kilobytes of machine-readable data, making them much more powerful than other 2D barcodes.
 Like QR codes, PDF417 barcodes are public domain and free to use.

 Variation: Truncated PDF417

 Industry: Logistics and Government

 Aztec codes are commonly used by the transportation industry, particularly for tickets and airline boarding passes.
 The barcodes can still be decoded even if they have bad resolution, making them useful when tickets are printed poorly or presented on a phone.
 They can also take up less space because they don’t require a surrounding blank “quiet zone,” unlike some other 2D barcode types.

 Learn more about Aztec codes on the Scandit Blog.